 AS several people contact us and ask about tips on taking photos in Iran, this post addresses those questions.
 Most of you traveling to Iran face these essential questions and similar ones:

-• Can I bring my camera to Iran to take photos I like?
+- Can I bring my camera to Iran for taking photos I like?

 Those are the answers many of you would like to know so that you could plan your trip to Iran.
 In order to develop an understanding of how photography in Iran is possible, I’m going to offer you 7 practical tips you need to know about photography as a tourist in Iran.